MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-api-reference.md

 ### Errors

-Any response that specifies an HTTP status code in the 4xx range or 5xx range will include an [Error](#error-object) object (in the body of the response) that provides information about the error.
-If you receive an error response in the 4xx range, inspect the **Error** object to identify the cause of the error and resolve your issue prior to resubmitting the request.
+Any response that specifies an HTTP status code in the 4xx range or 5xx range will include an [ErrorResponse](#errorresponse-object) object in the body of the response that provides information about the error.
+If you receive an error response in the 4xx range, inspect the **ErrorResponse** object to identify the cause of the error and resolve your issue prior to resubmitting the request.

 ## Conversation operations
 Use these operations to create conversations, send messages (activities), and manage the contents of conversations.